 I’m very serious, this will be the future of off camera TTL speedlight systems.

-Keep in mind that was back when I was young and silly, and had to over emphasize a little to try and get anything heard.
+Keep in mind that was back when I was getting started, and had to over emphasize a little to try and get anything heard.
 But I still believe TTL Lock (or Hybrid TTL) can really change portable off camera lighting, particularly for fast paced work.

 Hopefully this does get a lot more attention to come, and TTL Lock / Hybrid TTL becomes implemented more, and further refined.
 Because there is so much unused potential with TTL metering for off camera flash use.
 Props to Profoto for really getting the ball rolling.